 We offer one-hour Information Literacy sessions, which are specifically tailored to the research assignment or project.
 These techniques are equally applicable to both general education and upper division courses in meeting the accreditation and discipline-specific standards compiled by CUNY's Library Information Literacy Advisory Council (LILAC).
 (At present, LILAC is working on CUNY's own in response to Gen Ed reform).
 The sessions are taught by library faculty, many of whom have a subject specialty in a given area.
 Sessions are held in the Library IL Computer Lab (AC-3G09), computer labs in Classroom Building, and Smartrooms in Academic Core Building.

 1. Submit your online request form at least one week in advance.

 2. Course instructor should stay with the class during the library session.

-3. If the class size is larger that 21, you should contact Ms. Elizabeth Chow, Coordinator of Computer Labs, at 718-262-3886 or email email@example.com, to book a computer lab.
+3. If the class size is larger than 21, you should contact Ms. Elizabeth Chow, Coordinator of Computer Labs, at 718-262-3886 or email firstname.lastname@example.org, to book a computer lab.
 It is crucial for students to have computers during the library sessions.